-2 Background
+1.2 Background

-In the Compliance recommendation, Gas Industry Co recommended that it establish, through regulations, a regime for enforcement of the proposed Gas (Switching Arrangements) Rules (the "Switching rules").
-The work undertaken to design, and consult upon, the proposed compliance regime is set out in detail in the Compliance recommendation.
+In its May 2007 recommendation, Gas Industry Co recommended that it establish, through regulations, a regime for enforcement of the proposed Switching rules.
+The work undertaken to design, and consult upon, the proposed compliance regime is set out in detail in the May 2007 recommendation.